realworldocaml/book/en/command-line-parsing.md

 ## Basic command-line parsing

-Let's start by cloning the `md5` binary that is present on most Linux and Mac OS X installations.
+Let's start by cloning the `md5sum` command that is present on most Linux installations (the equivalent command on MacOS X is simply `md5`).
 It reads in the contents of a file, applies the MD5 one-way cryptographic hash function to the data, and outputs an ASCII hex representation of the result.

 ```frag
 ((typ ocaml)(name command-line-parsing/basic_md5.ml))